Princeton Magazine Celebrates International Women’s Day

 If you haven’t seen today’s Google Doodle that celebrates IWD, take a moment to view the moving video that features women from across the globe completing the sentence, “One day I will…” Among the beautifully diverse group of women in the video are young female activists Malala Yousafzai and Muzoon Almellehan who provide the final statement, “One day we will see every girl in school.”

 In celebration of IWD, Princeton Magazine recognizes some of the female leaders that have graduated from Princeton University.
 Symbols of female empowerment, these individuals continue to advocate for women in education and beyond.
+It is important for young girls and women to have role models that have shown their strength and determination to prove that women can and will fight for their seat at the table, and how something as simple as looking into Hobbies for women or showing an interest in a certain subject has put them on a pathway to important and impactful careers.

 Michelle Obama: U.S. First Lady, Lawyer